 One way to maintain a tree is to prune damaged, diseased or crossing branches or limbs.
 Ideally, this should be done when the tree is dormant.
 Pruning and trimming allows air to circulate among the branches and gives the tree a lovely shape.

-Call a Tree Surgeon When Necessary
+Call a Professional Tree Service When Necessary

 There are some jobs a homeowner can’t or shouldn’t do, such as climb up in a tall tree to remove diseased limbs.
 Call a tree surgeon for these jobs.